 To learn programming aspects such as debugging and memory management, C cannot be more highly recommended.

-List of Programming languages to learn first- for beginners
+Programming languages to learn first- for beginners

 Python is one such language many programmers recommend for beginners.
 The factor that works in the favor of Python is its simplicity that is paired with its powerful capabilities.